-The Buller District has a population of 10,446 and at present we are not forecasting a significant growth.
-Council needs to provide services to this community in a prudent and appropriate manner.
+Council needs to provide services to the Buller community in a prudent and appropriate manner.

 Prudency means more than just limiting spending which reduces the impacts on the level of property rates to pay.

 Council has a balancing act to manage and achieve financial prudency.
 The focuses are on 4 key areas to achieve prudency in delivering Council services.